JakeSteam/blog-programming/_posts/2017-02-19-calculating-weapon-damage-with-ideal-ranges.md

     - Tiles
 ---

-Whilst building a turn based strategy shooter, weapons needed to have “ideal ranges”.
+Whilst building a turn based strategy shooter, weapons needed to have "ideal ranges".
 For example, a melee weapon should only work from 1 tile away, a shotgun should prefer short ranges, a sniper rifle should prefer long ranges, etc. The non-melee weapons should still work outside of their ideal range, but with reduced damage.

 ## The Solution